All Episodes

 They don't take the opportunity to contrast it because they don't know it.

-It's like they or some consultants convince them that all they've got to do to win these precious independents or win the votes of people who are voting against them.
+It's like they or some consultants convince them that all they got to do to win these precious independents or win the votes of people who are voting against them is go ahead and give them what they want, which is taxes on the rich.

-And the rich now defines as $200,000 a year.
+And the rich now defines $200,000 a year.

-Bloomberg interview yesterday said just a matter of math.
+Bloomberg interview yesterday said, just a matter of math.

-There's been a lot of talk that somehow we can raise $800 billion or a trillion worth of revenue by closing loopholes deductions.
+There's been a lot of talk that somehow we can raise $800 billion or a trillion worth of revenue by closing loopholes and deductions.

 It's not a realistic option.